adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 ---
 slug: "/blog/chess-analysis/"
-title: "Chess Opening Analysis with a Lichess Dataset"
+title: "Relationship Between Chess Opening Knowledge and Player Rating"
 description: "How does knowledge of Chess Openings relate to player rating?
-In this analysis, I investigate the use Book Openings and Master Games with 20,000 public Lichess Games."
+In this analysis, I investigate the use Book Openings and Master Games with a sample of 20,000 public Lichess Games."
 image: "post-2-cover.jpg"
 imageAlt: "Pawns on a Chess board"
 author: "Adam Comer"
-date: 2021-02-16T03:30:17+0000
+date: 2021-08-08T18:36:55+0000
 postDate: 2021-02-16T03:30:17+0000
 ---

 ## Introduction
-Since the start of the pandemic, I found a new interest in the game Chess and have been an avid player online in my free time.
-As a student in statistics, I’ve always wanted to apply techniques I’ve learned in class to the game.
-Luckily, I’ve been assigned a “Professional Development” assignment from my STA303 Professor to build or write something to enhance my image as a statistician.
+At the start of the pandemic, I picked up a new hobby: Chess.
+I've become an avid online player in the evenings and puzzle solver in all of my free time.
+When I'm not having fun with my hobby, I'm studying Statistics and Cognitive Science at the University of Toronto.
+My courses have introduced me to a plethora of statistical tools that I'm eager to apply to the game.
+This post is the result of my “Professional Development” assignment for the class STA303, where I am to build/write something to enhance my image as a statistician.

-For this project, I am going to look at the relationship between knowledge in the opening phase of the game and rating of players.
-Many chess players will refer to this as “Opening Theory” or “Theory.”
-Before starting this project, my hypothesis was players memorize more Opening Theory to give themselves an advantage as they leave the opening phase of the game.
-As a player, this felt intuitive to me because I found myself memorizing moves after checking my games with a Chess Engine or searching a database for similar games played by Master level players.
-This project will test if players online are doing the same thing with real chess game data from Lichess.
+For this project, I will analyze the relationship between knowledge in the opening phase of chess games and rating of players.
+Many chess players refer to known sequences of moves in the opening as _Opening Theory_ or simply _Theory_.
+Furthermore, players will refer to a known board position that has been analyzed beforehand as being _In Book_.
+My initial hypothesis was that players memorize deeper lines of Opening Theory as they progress up the rating ladder to give themselves an advantage when the game transitions to the middlegame.
+As a player, this felt intuitive because I found myself automatically memorizing moves after checking my games with a Chess Engine and/or searching a database for a similar position.
+This project will test how long players at every level stay in book using a dataset of public games from Lichess.

 **Disclaimer:** I’m not a strong Chess player.
 And you can verify this by looking at [my Chess.com profile and games](https://www.chess.com/member/adambcomer).
-That being said, I’m not going to be analyzing individual games or positions here.
-Instead, I’m going to base my analysis on public games from Lichess and games played by Masters.
+That being said, I’m not going to be analyzing individual games or positions in this article.
+Instead, I’m going to base my analysis on the similarity of play from the Lichess games to an opening book and games played by Masters.

 ## Data

-First, I need to get some chess games data.
 For this type of analysis, I need games from players of all rating ranges.
-[Lichess](https://lichess.org/), a open source Chess server, is nice enough to give [their data](https://database.lichess.org/#standard_games) back to the community.
-I used the set of games from April 2017 because it was the smallest dataset with timestamps(Although, I never used them).
+[Lichess](https://lichess.org/), a open source Chess server, provides [public datasets of chess games](https://database.lichess.org/#standard_games) played on their site.
+I used the dataset from April 2017 because it was the smallest dataset with timestamps.

 To analyzing openings, I needed an Opening Book to compare with my games.
 This was a lot harder than I thought it was going to be.
-Many books are proprietary or only come in physical form.
+Many books are copyedited or only come in physical form.
 After searching for a few days, I eventually found some [opening books in a nice machine readable format](https://github.com/niklasf/eco).
-Unfortunately, the names were all different but I worked around that by matching the moves from the game to the moves in the book.

 Initially, I stopped my data collection here.
-But as did the further analysis, I realized my definition of “Opening Theory” was extremely limited.
-Most if not all strong players have opening preparations that extend far beyond the 4-6 moves in a standard opening book.
-In the recent Opera Euro Rapid Finals, [Wesley So attributes his loss in round 2 to missing the move 21.
+But as did the further analysis, I realized my definition of Opening Theory was extremely limited.
+Most, if not all, strong players prepare opening lines that extend far beyond the 4-6 moves in a standard opening book.
+In the recent Opera Euro Rapid Finals, [Wesley So attributes his loss in round 2 to not looking at the move 21.
 Qxe4](https://www.chess.com/news/view/opera-euro-rapid-chess-finals-day-1).
 I wanted to look deeper into these online games and see how players at every level are copying these Masters.
 To do this, I used a [dataset of Master Level games](https://rebel13.nl/download/data.html) to check for similarities.

-Due to computational limits of my laptop, I used the first 200,000 master games to construct a [Trie](https://en.wikipedia.org/wiki/Trie) of all of the moves.
+Due to the limits of my laptop's hardware, I used the first 200,000 master games to construct a [Trie](https://en.wikipedia.org/wiki/Trie) of all of the moves.
 Effectivity, I was treating the search of opening moves as substring search.
 This tree of games and their moves is referred to as the Master Game Index.

-To build my nice DataFrame, I extracted the first 20,000 Blitz and Bullet games from the Lichess Dataset and counted the number of moves that matched the Opening Book and the Master Game Index.
-I took the header information in from the games, fields such as player rating or time format, and made them into columns.
-A small preview can be seen below and the full dataset link can be found in the Appendix.
+To build a DataFrame, I extracted the first 20,000 Blitz and Bullet games from the Lichess Dataset and counted the number of moves that matched the Opening Book and the Master Game Index.
+I took the header information from the games, fields such as player rating or time format, and made them into columns.
+A small preview can be found below.

 **Aside:** This project involved a lot more Data Engineering then I anticipated.
 As a student, I seldomly come across projects that force you efficiently index and search these large dataset.
-If you teach a 300+ level statistics class, try giving an assignment that has Data Engineering sections.
-Most data that is public or in the workplace was not formatted for your specific use case.
-And teaching students how to process, index, and integrate multiple data sources with varying formats will pay dividends in future careers.
+If you teach a 300+ level statistics class, I recommend giving an assignment that has a Data Engineering section of non-table like data.
+Many useful datasets not formatted as tables for statisticians.
+And teaching students how to process, index, and format these data sources will help them in their future careers.

 ```python
 games = pd.read_csv('data/games.csv', index_col='ID', delimiter=',')